-The audition for the BFA Acting Program consists of three parts – vocal and physical warm-up, monologue audition, and an interview.
-For admittance to the program, you must demonstrate potential in all three areas.
-Your audience will consist of Department of Theatre and Dance faculty (and current students for on-campus) - all of whom will be wishing you great success!
+The audition for the BFA Acting Program consists of three parts – vocal and physical warm-up, monologue audition, and a brief, informal interview.
+You will be auditioning for and talking with members of the acting, movement, and voice faculty - all of whom will be wishing you great success!

 A faculty member will lead the group in a vocal and physical warm-up.
 The warm-up is designed to center your mind and adjust your voice and body to the physical space of the theatre.
 We are looking for availability, flexibility, courage, and a sense of humor.

 Choose clothing that allows for ease of movement.
 Sweat pants or yoga pants and a t-shirt are fine as long as they are not too baggy.
 Shirts should cover midriff when your arms are raised.

 Wear shoes that have a rubber sole and are comfortable.
 Tennis shoes are fine.

 Make sure your hair is tied back and all watches, rings, bracelets, dangling earrings are taken off.

 You will have time after the physical and vocal warm-up to change into a separate set of clothing for the audition and interview, if you wish.